grishkam/QuickFigures/UserGuide/User Guide.md

 ## Object types
 ### Scale bars
 Scale Bars can be attached to an image panel.
 User can change the length, thickness or appearance of a scale bar by dragging the handles (see diagram below).
 Each scale bar has a special text object that displays the length of the scale bar.
 As with other items, a scale bar specific [popup menu](#Scale-Bar-Popup-Menu) will appear when one right clicks while a scale bar specific dialog will appear if one double clicks.
+The icons below a selected scale bar serve as a 'mini' toolbar whose options will affect every selected scale bar.
 ![image](images/objects/ScaleBar.png)

 ### Image Panels